- Indexed using Clarivate Analytics: Emerging Sources Citation Index (ESCI), SCOPUS, EBSCO, ProQuest, and DOAJ

 Written by the Editor-in-Chief, deputy Editor-in-Chief, Guest Editor or Section Editor of a journal, editorials are intended to inform readers of changes concerning the journal, or to introduce supplements, special issues, or new ideas relevant to the journal.
 In limited circumstances individuals other than the individuals listed here may propose an editorial topic if they wish.

-A letter to the Editor is a brief communication that either addresses the contents of a published article, or is a correspondence unrelated to a specific article.
+A correspondence is a brief communication that either addresses the contents of a published article, or is a correspondence unrelated to a specific article.
 Its purpose is to make corrections, provide alternative viewpoints, or offer counter arguments.
 Avoid logical fallacies and ad hominem attacks.
 Letters to the Editormust be written in a professional tone and include references to support all claims if appropriate.

 5. Meeting Report